aayu24/TwitterProject/README.md

 # TwitterProject
-Performing Sentiment Analysis of tweets through Python and twitter API
+Performing Sentiment Analysis of tweets through Python and twitter API, using tweepy

 ## Python Version and Modules Required
 Python 2.7.15